riok/mapperly/docs/docs/configuration/reusing-mapping-configurations.md

 ```

 In this example, the `Map` method for `Apple` reuses the configuration from `ToFruit`, ensuring consistent property mapping.

+## Restrictions

+The `IncludeMappingConfigurationAttribute` can only include such mapping configurations that are in the same class.
+Currently, configurations from other classes cannot be included.

+The `IncludeMappingConfigurationAttribute` only uses a mapping if the mapped types are the same or base types of the mapped type.
+This means that the configuration will only be applied if the source and target types of the included mapping are compatible.

 ## Diagnostics